 If you are a passenger in a fleet vehicle and require overnight parking for your personal vehicle, prior arrangements must be made with Parking and Transportation Services.
 If you have a valid university parking permit, a parking space will be provided at no charge.
 Individuals without a valid permit will be charged the daily, overnight, or weekly rate.

-The Parking Ramp provides three levels of parking.
-Levels 1-2 offer covered parking for visitors, commuter students, faculty, and staff.
+The Parking Ramp provides five levels of parking.
+Levels 1-3 offer covered parking for visitors, commuter students, faculty, and staff.
 Resident parking is prohibited on levels 1-2.
-Level 3, the top level, is for resident students only.
+Levels 4-5 are for resident students only.

 Permits are available for the ramp at the rates listed for visitors, commuters, and residents.
 Valid decals or hang tags are required.
 Decals must be placed on the driver's side rear window of a vehicle and are only valid in the ramp.
 Vehicles must be parked straight into the space.
 Backing into or driving through spaces is prohibited and will result in a citation for improper parking.

 Pay stations are located in the ramp and offer temporary parking on a hourly, pay-by-space basis.
 To use the pay stations, remember your space number and enter it at the pay station.
 Pay stations are not available for resident students.
 Temporary permits may also be purchased at Parking and Transportation Services.